 6. Applications of Keyphasors

-Keyphasor systems find applications in various industrial settings, especially in critical machinery where predictive maintenance is "of utmost importance."
+Keyphasor systems possess applications in various industrial settings, especially in critical machinery where predictive maintenance is "of utmost importance."

 6.1 Turbines and Generators